ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 # Choosing a Language

-While it is a bit daunting to start by choosing a [Programming Language](http://www.ev3dev.org/docs/programming-languages) if you're new to programming, the list of languages are more or less sorted from easiest for beginners such as Python and Javascript, to more advanced options such as C++ and C.
+While it is a bit daunting to start by choosing a [Programming Language](http://www.ev3dev.org/docs/programming-languages) if you're new to programming, the list of languages are more or less sorted from easiest for beginners such as Python, to more advanced options such as C++ and C.

 # Choosing a Workflow and Toolchain